Maryborough, Victoria

 Maryborough (/ˈmɛəribərə/) is a town in Victoria, Australia, on the Pyrenees Highway, 58 km north of Ballarat and 168 km northwest of Melbourne, in the Shire of Central Goldfields.
-At the 2016 census, it had a population of 7,921.
+At the 2021 census, the urban centre had a population of 7,769, while the larger Level 2 Statistical Area which includes the urban fringe, had a population of 8,160, both an increase of more than 3% since 2016.

 History

 The area was originally inhabited by the Dja Dja Wurrung people.
 The first Europeans to settle there were the Simson brothers, who established a sheep station, known as Charlotte Plains, in 1840.
 In 1854, gold was discovered at White Hill, four kilometres north of Maryborough, attracting a rush of prospectors to the area.
-At its peak, Maryborough reportedly had a population of up to 50,000, although local historian Betty Osborn, of Maryborough-Midlands Historical Society Inc., claims it was closer to 30,000.
+At its peak, Maryborough reportedly had a population of up to 50,000.
+However, the late historian Betty Osborn, of Maryborough-Midlands Historical Society Inc., using a range of contemporary newspapers and government reports, placed the peak population at closer to 30,000.

 The town site was surveyed in 1854, with a police camp, Methodist church, and hospital amongst the first infrastructure.
 The post office opened on 19 October 1854.

-The settlement, originally known as Simsons, was renamed Maryborough by gold commissioner James Daly after his Irish birthplace.
+The settlement, originally known as Simsons, was renamed Maryborough by gold commissioner James Daly after his County Cork, Ireland birthplace, which still retains that name.
 One of Victoria's earliest newspapers, The Maryborough Advertiser, was established in 1854.
 Land sales commenced in 1856, and Maryborough became the area's administrative and commercial centre.
-It became a borough in 1857.
+It became a Municipal Borough in 1857.

 The last gold mine in Maryborough closed in 1918.
-In 1924 the Maryborough Knitting Mills opened, establishing the town as a centre for the wool industry.
-Maryborough became a city in 1961.
+In 1924 the Maryborough Knitting Mills opened (closed 1996, demolished 2010), manufacturing whitewear (cotton underwear), gradually extending into a wider range of cotton, woollen and artificial fibre garments.
+The Borough of Maryborough became a City in 1961.
+In 1995 Maryborough became the administrative centre for the post-local government amalgamations Central Goldfields Shire of Victoria.